Core Concepts

 shacl-vue

-'s functionality rests on several core concepts from its constituent technologies: SHACL, VueJS, and RDF-Ext.
+'s functionality rests on several core concepts from its constituent technologies: SHACL, VueJS, N3.js, and shacl-tulip

 SHACL